SteelzZ/au-cmsinn/README.md

 brew install graphicsmagick
 ```

-#### Adding CMS control panel
+### Adding CMS control panel

-First thing you need to do is to add "controls" block in your layout.
-So in your layout template add this:
+First thing you need to do is to add "controls block" in your layout.
+To do that in your layout template add this:
 ```html
 <template name="layout">
     {{> cmsinn_controls_left}}